Tips for each level in New World Fishing

 After getting my hands on a few baits, I was eager to find out how effective they were.
 After all, you don't need bait to fish.

-The game promises to increase chances of catching rarer fish using certain baits.
-With bait Firefly, for example, you get "a significant increase in the chances of catching de best freshwater fish".
+The game promises to increase the chances of catching rarer fish using certain baits.
+With bait Firefly, For example, you get "a sharp increase in the chances of catching best freshwater fish.

 Definition of a big push and answer to how many rare fish can you catch with bait?

-So here's what I did: I caught 374 fish (and other objects), including approximately half used Firefly baits and about half used no bait at all.
-I have also tested at different depths (very shallow, shallow and deep) by fishing with the Broad Fishing Hotspot, but I have avoided using the lake hotspot which is particularly good for finding tadpoles in New World.
+So here's what I did: I caught 374 fish. (and other objects), including approximately half used Firefly baits and about half did not use any bait.
+I also tested at different depths (very shallow, shallow and deep) by fishing with the Broad Fishing Hotspot, but I have avoided using the lake hotspot which is particularly good for finding tadpoles in New World.

 I have followed all the fish one by one in my spreadsheet as I caught them.